Pi-Squared-Inc/wasm-semantics/pykwasm/src/pykwasm/kdist/wasm-semantics/data.md

 ### Strings

-Wasm uses a different character escape rule with K, so we need to define the `unescape` function ourselves.
+Wasm uses a different character escape rule than K, so we need to define the `unescape` function ourselves.

 ```k
     syntax String ::= unescape(String)              [function]